Management of the difficult-to-wean adult patient in the intensive care unit

 Martin F Joyce-Brady, MD

-The management of patients who are difficult-to-wean in the intensive care unit is reviewed here.
-Details regarding readiness testing, methods of weaning, and the management of patients who require prolonged mechanical ventilation are provided separately.
+Many patients in intensive care units (ICUs) are difficult-to-wean off of mechanical ventilation, thereby delaying extubation.
+The management of patients who are difficult-to-wean in the ICU is reviewed here.
+Details regarding readiness testing, methods of weaning, and the management of patients who require prolonged mechanical ventilation in long-term care facilities are provided separately.
 (See "Management and prognosis of patients requiring prolonged mechanical ventilation".)

 - Funk GC, Anders S, Breyer MK, et al. Incidence and outcome of weaning from mechanical ventilation according to new categories.
 Eur Respir J 2010; 35:88.